obsidianmd/obsidian-help/en/Obsidian Sync/Plans and storage limits.md

 | Price                                                                                                                                                            | $10/mo\* | $20/mo\*     | $10/mo\*            |
 | \* Discounts are available for annual pricing.
 Additional discounts are available for [[Education and non-profit discount\|educational and non-profit workers]]. |          |              |                     |
 | \*\* This plan is no longer available for purchase or upgrade after December 31st, 2023.                                                                         |          |              |                     |

-These plans can be purchased within [your account](https://obsidian.md/account).

 ## Storage limits